 Country info and advice - Mongolia

-The following comments are from teachers who have worked, or are currently working, in Mongolia.
-If you are a teacher and have some advice about Mongolia, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Mongolia.
+If you are an English teacher and have some advice to share about Mongolia, please post here.

 There are lots of schools in Ulaanbaatar, Mongolia's capital city, unfortunately not many of them advertise